amessl/GPR-for-Pt-shift-prediction/README.md

 This repository provides the datasets and machine learning models used in our publication:

-> **A. Meßler and H. Bahmann*, “Uncertainty-aware prediction of 195Pt chemical shifts,” *submitted to: Journal of Chemical Information and Modeling*, 2025.**
+> **A. Meßler and H. Bahmann*, “Uncertainty-aware prediction of 195Pt chemical shifts from limited data” *published in Journal of Chemical Information and Modeling*, 2026.**

 The code and default configurations of each ML model as well as the dataset used in our work are included.